greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/kerberos.html.md

 2. Create a principal for the Greenplum Database service.

     ```
-    # kadmin.local -q "addprinc -randkey postgres/cdw@GPDB.KRB"
+    # kadmin.local -q "addprinc -randkey servicename/hostname@realm"
     ```

     The `-randkey` option prevents the command from prompting for a password.

-    The `postgres` part of the principal names matches the value of the Greenplum Database `krb_srvname` server configuration parameter, which is `postgres` by default.
+    The `servicename` part of the principal is ordinarily `postgres`, but you may specify a different value via the `libpq`'s configuration parameter `krbsrvname`.

-    The host name part of the principal name must match the output of the `hostname` command on the Greenplum Database coordinator host.
+    The `hostname` part of the principal name must match the output of the `hostname` command on the Greenplum Database coordinator host.
 If the `hostname` command shows the fully qualified domain name \(FQDN\), use it in the principal name, for example `postgres/cdw.example.com@GPDB.KRB`.

-    The `GPDB.KRB` part of the principal name is the Kerberos realm name.
+    The `realm` part of the principal name is the Kerberos realm name.
+For example, `GPDB.KRB`.

 3. Create a principal for the gpadmin/admin role.

     ```
-    # kadmin.local -q "addprinc gpadmin/admin@GPDB.KRB"
+    # kadmin.local -q "addprinc gpadmin/admin@realm"
     ```

     This principal allows you to manage the KDC database when you are logged in as gpadmin.
 Make sure that the Kerberos `kadm.acl` configuration file contains an ACL to grant permissions to this principal.
-For example, this ACL grants all permissions to any admin user in the GPDB.KRB realm.
+For example, this ACL grants all permissions to any admin user in the `GPDB.KRB` realm.

     ```
     */admin@GPDB.KRB *